SUSHMITHAHP/CloudProjects/README.md

 ### Output files generated from the blob storage:

+The output files generated from the experiments are stored in Azure Blob Storage for persistent, organized, and scalable access.
+In the blob storage, we store the results in three separate folders:

+OCR Extracted Text – This folder contains .txt files with the extracted text from all the preprocessed techniques.
+Preprocessed Images – This folder contains the output images from all preprocessing techniques applied to the input.
+Result Similarity Matrix – This folder contains the similarity values among all the preprocessing techniques.

-The output files generated from the experiments are stored in the Blob Storage.
-Each file is uniquely named using the following convention: `experiment_{experimentId}_{berlinTime:yyyyMMddHHmmss}_output.txt`.
-This naming format ensures that each output file is easily identifiable, incorporating the experiment ID and the timestamp (in Berlin time) at which the output was generated.
-These files contain the results of the experiments, including the predicted values and relevant metadata, which can be used for further analysis and validation.
+These files contain the results of the experiments, which can be used for further analysis.

 <p align="center">
   <img src="fig14_outputfileBlob.png" alt="Your Image Alt Text" />